 Let’s give an example.
 Say you want to protect your car.
 Without asking “from what”, you might make the wrong decisions.
 Even a thick wall and a canal around your house with crocodiles, while probably effective against burglary, wouldn’t protect the car against heavy hail, something a simple roof would have done.

 A simple approach to threat modelling is asking yourself: “what do I want to protect myself from?”
 Think of an imaginary attacker and think what they could do to breach your security.
-Then find solutions for the approaches you found!
-A formalized version of this approach using ‘attack trees’ was invented by security expert Bruce Schneider and you see an example attack tree for a virus attack here on the side.
+Then find solutions for the approaches you found.
+A formalized version of this approach is using ‘attack trees’ which was invented by security expert Bruce Schneider.
+You see an example attack tree for a virus attack here:

 Encryption in Nextcloud